Economics PhD candidate at PSE

 Image credit: New York Times

 This paper investigates the immediate economic impacts of populist policies.
 In 2018, the Mexican president-elect held an unofficial referendum with less than 1% turnout to halt the construction of Mexico City’s New International Airport.
-I show that the policy is plausibly a natural experiment with nationwide impacts, preceding other macroeconomic shocks and populist policies dismantling economic and institutional checks.
+I show the policy is plausibly a natural experiment with nationwide impacts, preceding other macroeconomic shocks and populist policies dismantling economic and institutional checks.
 Using the synthetic control method, I find a 3.3% to 4.5% GDP reduction one year post-cancellation.
 Consistent with the uncertainty trap framework, this decline is due to heightened economic uncertainty and a significant drop in investment, reinforcing each other and leading to a prolonged economic downturn.
 The results highlight how populist policies can impose immediate economic costs by creating uncertainty traps, even before implementing institutional changes.

 Premio Manuel Espinosa Yglesias - Centro de Estudios Espinosa Yglesias (CEEY)

-[Updated GDP Estimates] [NotebookLM Podcast]
+[Updated GDP Estimates] [NotebookLM] [Replication] [Ungated]

 Media: VoxEU (en), Nexos (es), El Universal (es), Este PaĂs (es), Arena PĂşblica (es).
 Featured in Suerte o desastre by Isabella Cota.